ShaneHarvey/specifications/source/transactions/transactions.rst

 readConcern inherited from the collection, database, or client.
 If the user supplies an explicit readConcern via a method option, however, drivers MUST apply the readConcern, which will result in a server error.
-See `Users can pass prohibited options to operations in transactions <#users-can-pass-prohibited-options-to-operations-in-transactions>`__.
+See `Users can pass prohibited options to operations in transactions`_.

 The server will return an error if read concern level snapshot is specified on a command that is not the start of a transaction.
 Drivers